mickaelcampos/bridgeChallenge/README.md

 tanto no diretório **backend** como no diretório **frontend**.

-A aplicação estará disponível no browser em `localhost:porta` (porta definida no arquivo .env)
+A aplicação estará disponível no browser em `localhost:3000`